Chaesingstar/AppDev_4-2/README.md

 </ol>

 [Death's Game](#Death's-game)
-<h5><i> After struggling for seven years without securing a stable job, ==Choi Yi Jae== becomes engulfed in despair and hopelessness.
+<h5><i> After struggling for seven years without securing a stable job, <mark>Choi Yi Jae</mark> becomes engulfed in despair and hopelessness.
 Believing that ending his life would be the solution, ==Yi Jae== is met with a surprise when he meets the entity known as Death at the gateway to Hell. ==Death== assigns him a unique punishment: ==Yi Jae== must endure death in 12 different bodies.
 To avoid his fate in Hell, he must find a way to survive.</i></h5>

 # John Michael aka Toshi's favorite Series/Movies are of follows: